KuramaStone/Novelty-Search-GA-Pathfinding/README.md

 ![save-11](https://user-images.githubusercontent.com/20337549/140167383-dd897a6a-deac-4639-8196-2c954194d516.gif)

 The gif shows the exploration of the agents overtime.
 Each tile represents a new path to a tile without hitting an undetectable random encounter by manipulating their path through the timing of their inputs.
 Red tiles are new and blue tiles are old.
+I promise the gaps are obstacles and not missed spaces!